Blog

 Boost Student Engagement with Film & Book Pairings

 Get students excited about classes and boost student engagement with film-book pairings.
 Journeys in Film offers free lesson plans and discussion guides for films with literary connections to make film-book pairings fun and easy for teachers and students alike.
 Why educators love film-book pairings Films are fun!
-They bring joy and excitement to the […]
+They bring joy and excitement to the classroom. […]

 Read More